januhlir/distributed-queue/readme.md

-Please see below the instructions for the coding exercise for State Street:

 Requirements

 You are to create two small applications for this programming task; one is called Randomizer, the other Prime Randomizer‘s job is to generate a series of positive random integers and send those to Prime via a distributed queue of integers.